tarmstrong/longcv/bio.md

 At this gig I:

 * Continued to develop my HTML, CSS, and JavaScript skills.
+  * In particular, I had to figure out how to make things look good enough for a client.
+While I had some very basic web development skills, I had never had to make something for someone else; everything I had built could be built sloppily because it was for my own enjoyment.
 * I wrote basic PHP code -- plugins for the in-house CMS.
 * I got more comfortable deploying PHP sites to servers using graphical ftp clients.

+While the person I was working for didn't have much time to help me on a regular basis, he did help me get unstuck a lot.
+He was an old timey unix nerd from way back when and he taught me about man pages for syscalls.

 When I didn't have work to do I messed around with various programmy things: